 Brush up on the basics and make nursing go a whole lot smoother.

-Sit with baby in a quiet space with few distractions and easy access to all the things you need for nursing: a burp cloth, a pillow (a nursing pillow, if you’ve got one) and a clock for keeping time.
+You need a quiet space with few distractions and easy access to all of the things you need for nursing: a burp cloth, the phone, a clock for keeping time.

-Rest baby on the pillow so you can easily elevate him and bring him closer to your breast.
-This will help keep you from having to lean over too far and putting additional pressure on your back.
+Rest baby on a pillow -- a nursing pillow is best -- so you can elevate him and bring him closer to your breast.
+This will keep you from leaning in and putting any added pressure on your back.

-Check to make sure your baby is comfortable too.
-Lace him on his side with his body facing your nipples.
+Find the right latch position to make sure baby is comfortable too.
+Place him on his side with his body facing your nipples.
 His neck should stay straight and his head shouldn’t turn to either side.

 Aim your nipple toward the roof of his mouth.
-For a proper latch, t least a half inch of your breast in addition to the nipple should be in his mouth, so be sure most of your areola is in there.
+For a proper latch, at least a half inch of your breast -- in addition to the nipple -- should be in his mouth, so be sure most of your areola is in there.